Meet Beth & Nathan of Meadowlark Hearth Farm near Scottsbluff, NE!

 - Sign-up for their vegetable membership (Community Supported Agriculture) - for more information: https://www.meadowlarkhearth.org/

-- Order whole or half grass-fed, grain-finished beef - learn more here!
+- Order whole or half grass-fed, grass-finished beef - learn more here!

 - Contact information